+The transportation sector is one of the largest consumers of petroleum in the nation.
 Federal environmental policies affecting OCTA include the National Environmental Protection Act, the Clean Air Act, the Clean Water Act, and the Endangered Species Act.
 Therefore, legislation or regulations to further develop environmental goals and energy-efficient policies will likely have an impact on OCTA's operations.
 With such proposals in mind, OCTA will:

-- a) Seek opportunities to expedite and improve the efficiency of the environmental process without impairing substantive environmental requirements; - b) Seek funding to meet state and local environmental quality requirements, including requirements for zero-emission buses, alternative fueling stations, and future greenhouse gas reduction requirements; - c) Support the continuation and expansion of tax incentives for using compressed natural gas, hydrogen, and other zero-emission transit fuels;
+- a) Monitor legislation and rulemakings that address new or emerging energy policies; - b) Encourage industry associations to comment on proposals affecting the public transportation sector; - a) Seek opportunities to expedite and improve the efficiency of the environmental process without impairing substantive environmental requirements; (moved from what was Section IX) - b) Seek funding to meet state and local environmental quality requirements, including requirements for zero-emission buses, alternative fueling stations, and future greenhouse gas reduction requirements; (moved from what was Section IX) - c) Support the continuation and expansion of tax incentives for using compressed natural gas, hydrogen-liquefied natural gas, and other alternative zero-emission transit fuels: - d) Provide reports to the Board outlining any energy-related legislation introduced in the 116th Congress potentially affecting OCTA. - d) Monitor proposals to address the environmental impacts of greenhouse gases to ensure that any new environmental requirements are accompanied by additional funding necessary to implement those requirements; (moved from what was Section IX) - e) Support expedited review for project development, right-of-way acquisition, and construction activities. (moved from what was Section IX)